pymc-devs/pytensor/doc/library/printing.rst

 Printing graphs
 ---------------

-Aesara provides two functions (:func:`aesara.pp` and :func:`aesara.printing.debugprint`) to print a graph to the terminal before or after compilation.
+Pytensor provides two functions (:func:`pytensor.pp` and :func:`pytensor.printing.debugprint`) to print a graph to the terminal before or after compilation.
 These two functions print expression graphs in different ways:
 :func:`pp` is more compact and math-like, :func:`debugprint` is more verbose.
-Aesara also provides :func:`aesara.printing.pydotprint` that creates a png image of the function.
+Pytensor also provides :func:`pytensor.printing.pydotprint` that creates a png image of the function.

-1) The first is :func:`aesara.pp`.
+1) The first is :func:`pytensor.pp`.

->>> from aesara import pp, grad,
+>>> from pytensor import pp, grad,
->>> from aesara import tensor as at
+>>> from pytensor import tensor as at
 >>> x = at.dscalar('x')
 >>> y = x ** 2
 >>> gy = grad(y, x)